iarcher367/StarMQ/README.md

 ## Highlights
 - The internal messaging architecture supports the addition of pre- and post-processing steps.
 Example pre-processing steps include message encryption, compression, and authentication.
 These may be enabled via configuration at startup.
 At present, the only supported post-processing is unsubscribing the current consumer.
 - StarMQ supports **dead-lettering** and **alternate exchanges** using default settings and auto-generated exchange names.
-- StarMQ comes wired for logging with log4net. _Warning_: setting the log level below WARN reduces throughput by over 50%.
+- StarMQ comes wired for logging via the ILog interface.
+See ILog.cs for a sample log4net logger. _Warning_: setting the log level below WARN reduces throughput by over 50%.
 - StarMQ uses SimpleInjector for dependency injection and is configured for overriding registrations.
 This allows easy replacement of any component by using OverrideRegistration to register the custom implementation.
 For example, log4net could be replaced with another logger that implements the generic ILog interface found in log4net.

 ## Performance